Thin hyperbolic reflection groups: Abstract

 \section{Abstract}

-This note provides a general description of all thin hyperbolic reflection groups.
-In particular, we show that the Vinberg algorithm applied to a non--reflective Lorentzian lattice gives rise to infinitely many thin reflection subgroups in $\Isom\, \HH^d$, for any $d \ge 2$.
-Moreover, every thin hyperbolic reflection group is a subgroup of a group produced by the Vinberg algorithm applied to a Lorentzian lattice (while the latter may be reflective or not).
+We study a family of Zariski dense finitely generated discrete subgroups of $\Isom(\HH^d)$, $d \geqslant 2$, defined by the following property: any group in this family contains at least one reflection in a hyperplane.
+As an application we obtain a general description of all thin hyperbolic reflection groups.
+In particular, we show that the Vinberg algorithm applied to a non--reflective Lorentzian lattice gives rise to an infinite sequence of thin reflection subgroups in $\Isom(\HH^d)$, for any $d \geqslant 2$.
+Moreover, every such group is a subgroup of a group produced by the Vinberg algorithm applied to a Lorentzian lattice independently on the latter being reflective.
+As a consequence, all thin hyperbolic reflection groups are enumerable.